Preface Introduction Topic Index Glossary F.A.Q. Copyright

-Code contributions are welcome.
-Hardware donations are welcome.
+Code contributions are very welcome.
 If you can help write AfterStep, or feel you can help

 the effort elsewhere, do so.
-Hang out on irc (#afterstep, efnet), participate on the
+Hang out on irc (#afterstep, Freenode), participate on the

-mailing lists, suggest ideas, help code, etc etc.
+mailing list, suggest ideas, help code, etc. etc.

 1.11.
 Who writes this FAQ?